Notre Dame Seminary Senior High School, Navrongo

 Notre Dame Seminary Senior High School is an all male second cycle educational institution founded by Very Rev. Fr.
 Armand Lebel.
 The first batch of thirty-one (31) students were admitted on September 16, 1960.
-It currently has a population of about five-hundred (500) students studying either General Science or General Arts.
+It is a day and boarding school.
+Currently, the school has a population of about 500 students studying either General Science or General Arts.
 The school is located in Navrongo in the Kasena-Nankana Municipality of the Upper East Region of Ghana.

-In line with the motto of the School, "Scientia et Fide" (Knowledge and Faith or Knowledge in the service of Faith) and the intention of the founding fathers, Notre Dame Seminary SHS seeks to provide an integral education at the pre-tertiary level by training its students to become effective channels of God's love and instruments in the development of the country.
+In line with the motto of the School, "Scientia et Fide" (Knowledge and Faith or Knowledge in the service of Faith) and the intention of the founding fathers, Notre Dame Seminary SHS seeks to provide an education at the pre-tertiary level by training its students to become "effective channels of God".